Consumer Action Law

 What damages can I recover if a dealer fraudulently modified my contract?

-Successful cases often result in contract cancellation, refund of all payments made, compensation for out-of-pocket expenses, and attorney fees.
-The specific damages depend on your individual circumstances.
+Successful cases can result in contract cancellation, a refund of all payments made, compensation for out-of-pocket expenses, and attorney fees.
+The specific recovery depends on the facts of your situation and the legal theories that apply.

 Filed Under: Auto Fraud, Blog, Finance Scams